-Double-click on the name of the Data Object Group to change the technical name (only possible when respective fields in the customer data sets are empty) or to assign/unassign Dependent Enum Scripts for the group.
+Double-click on the name of the Data Object Group to change the technical and/or localized name(s) of the group.

 To define the Data Object Group Fields, use the GUI elements on the right-hand side.
 In the following figure, an example for the definition of Data Object Group Fields for the PartnersCompany is shown.
 Here, only one Data Object Group (PartnersCompanyData) is used.
 You can use as many Data Object Groups as you need in one data object.